SneakyBuzZ/lumini-ai/README.md

-# Cosha: Your AI Ultimate Buddy⚡
+   # Lumini AI: Your AI Ultimate Buddy⚡

 #### Cosha is an _AI-powered GitHub_ companion designed to simplify and enhance your development experience, especially in the open-source space.
 Whether you are a seasoned developer or a beginner, Cosha helps you save time, boost productivity, and collaborate seamlessly with _intelligent AI tools_ and real-time insights.